FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint-firmware-testing-for-partners.md

 # Fingerprint Firmware Testing Instructions for Partners

-This document is intended to help partners (sensor vendors, MCU vendors, etc) run the ChromeOS fingerprint team's firmware tests, as part of the AVL process.
+This document is intended to help partners (sensor vendors, MCU vendors, etc.) run the ChromeOS fingerprint team's firmware tests, as part of the AVL process.
-The document assumes that you‘re using Linux to do the development; preferably a recent version of Ubuntu or Debian.
+The document assumes that you're using Linux to do the development; preferably a recent version of Ubuntu or Debian.
 It may be possible to use a virtual machine, but that is not a configuration we test.